NC State vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech has two wins against the spread in four games this season.

-- The Bulldogs have been underdogs by 19.5 points or more once this year and covered the spread.
+- The Bulldogs have been underdogs by 19.5 points or more once this season and covered the spread.

-- Louisiana Tech's games this season have hit the over on three of four set point totals (75%).
+- Louisiana Tech's games this year have gone over the point total in 75% of its opportunities (three times in four games with a set point total).

-- Louisiana Tech is 2-2 against the spread and 2-2 overall when the team scores more than 13.0 points.
+- When Louisiana Tech puts up more than 13.0 points, it is 2-2 against the spread and 2-2 overall.

-- When Louisiana Tech totals more than 249.3 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that Louisiana Tech totals more than 249.3 yards, the team is 2-2 against the spread and 2-2 overall.

 - The Bulldogs have five giveaways this season, while the Wolf Pack have five takeaways .